 - Diarrhoea.
 This is passing looser poo more often than is normal for you.
 There may be mucus or blood in your poo. - Urgency.
-This is needing to reach a toilet quickly.

-- Bleeding from your bottom or anus. - Bloating and wind. - Cramping pain in your tummy, or abdomen, when you need to poo. - Constipation.
+This is needing to reach a toilet quickly. - Bleeding from your bottom or anus. - Bloating and wind. - Cramping pain in your tummy, or abdomen, when you need to poo. - Constipation.
 This is finding it hard to pass poo regularly or empty your bowels completely.
 You may need to strain, and your poo may be dry or hard.
 This is common with proctitis. - Generally feeling unwell.
 This may include having a raised temperature, feeling feverish or your heart may beat faster. - Extreme tiredness, also known as fatigue.
 This can be due to several things, such as a lack of iron or due to a lack of sleep if you keep getting up in the night with diarrhoea or pain.
-But sometimes you won't know what is causing fatigue. - Anaemia.
+But sometimes you will not know what is causing fatigue. - Anaemia.
 This is when a lack of iron causes fewer red blood cells to carry oxygen around the body.
 This is more likely to happen if you're losing blood in your poo, aren't eating enough iron food that contains iron, or you're having frequent flares.
 It can make you feel very tired. - Loss of appetite and weight loss.
 Feeling unwell can impact your appetite.
 Some people avoid eating when they have diarrhoea.

 Colitis is a bowel condition, but having an overactive immune system and ongoing inflammation can sometimes lead to problems in other parts of the body.
 Some people experience inflammation in their joints, eyes, or skin.
 See the section on Complications outside the bowel.
-Flare-ups A flare-up is when symptoms come back, and you feel unwell.
-Everyone experiences flare-ups differently.
-Your symptoms may also change over time.
-Flare-ups can last anywhere from a few days to several months and you may have different symptoms during a flare-up than you had when you were first diagnosed.
-Flare-ups may not happen very often - people can go years without feeling unwell.
-For others, flares may happen more often, with two or more a year.